nicklecoder/flinkCharts/README.md

 Please let me know if you would like to contribute!
 Any help or suggestions are welcome, as I am new to github and jQuery plugin programming.

-To make a simple line chart, create an HTML5 canvas and call `.flinkchart()` on it, making sure to feed flinkCharts an options hash that includes a hash called `lines` with arrays `xData` and `yData`:
+To make a simple line chart, create an HTML5 canvas with `data-chart="line"` as an attribute and call `.flinkchart()` on it, making sure to feed flinkCharts an options hash that includes a hash called `lines` with arrays `xData` and `yData`:

 ```
 $('#graph').flinkchart({